How do I install a SIM or memory card on my Galaxy device?

-Before removing a memory card, first unmount it.
+Before removing a memory card, you should first unmount it to prevent any damage and loss of data.
 This is not required when removing a SIM card.

 Then, remove the SIM or memory card from the slot.
 For devices with a removable battery, follow the steps in 'Inserting a SIM or memory card.'

-Nano SIMs are the most commonly used SIM in newer (2014 and onwards) smartphones.
-Micro SIMs were commonly used before that.
+Nano SIMs are the most used SIM in newer (2014 and onwards) smartphones.
+Micro SIMs were most used before that.

 The main difference between a Nano and a Micro SIM is the size of the plastic around the microchip.
-Most networks will now provide you with a single card which you would then snap out of the plastic to the correct size.
+Most mobile networks now provide a single adjustable card that you can snap out of the plastic to the correct size.

 An SD or memory card is a digital storage card you can use to expand storage space on your device.
 SD is short for Secure Digital.